 College’s Primary Confidential Resource Provider

-The College’s Primary Confidential Resource Provider (PRCP): Jamie Hoag, Director of Government and Community Relations.
-Contact Jamie at 508-793-3905 and/or firstname.lastname@example.org.
+The College’s Primary Confidential Resource Provider (PRCP): Elizabeth Drexler-Hines, MPH, MCHES, Director of Student Wellness Education.
+Contact Elizabeth at 508-793-2302 and/or firstname.lastname@example.org.

 - The College’s Primary Confidential Resource Provider is trained in awareness and prevention of sexual misconduct and in responding to harm in a sensitive manner to help individuals.